iml130/LoTLan/README.md

 - Constraints definition

-Further examples can be found in the documentation.
+Further examples can be found in the :books: [documentation](https://firos.readthedocs.io) .
 It also describes how an automatic or manual load/unload action can be done, utilizing events.

 # License